Jaffar-74/sama7g54-ek-audio-ml/README.md

 # sama7g54-ek-audio-ml

-The primary goal of this project is to develop a real-time monitoring system that continuously assesses the operational health of a machine using audio data.
-By leveraging Mel-filter bank Energy (MFE) features, the system extracts critical frequency characteristics that correlate with various machine states.
-These features are then used to train a neural network capable of accurately classifying the machine’s condition into categories such as "good," "broken fault," and "heavy load motor."
+Audio-based machine learning applications have emerged as powerful tools across various industries enabling everything from voice assistants and speech recognition to predictive maintenance in industrial systems.
+By analyzing audio signals, machine learning applications can uncover hidden patterns and insights across a range of scenarios from environmental sound monitoring to industrial health diagnostics offering a non-intrusive and cost-effective means of assessing system performance and detecting anomalies.

-To streamline development, the Edge Impulse platform is utilized for data collection, feature extraction, model training, and deployment.
-The final model is deployed on an embedded Linux device the SAMA7G54 Evaluation Kit demonstrating robust, real-time classification with high accuracy.
+This project demonstrates such an audio ML application in the context of machine health monitoring.
+Using Mel-filter bank Energy (MFE) features, it captures key frequency characteristics of machine audio data.
+A neural network then classifies the machine’s condition into categories such as "good," "broken fault," and "heavy load motor."
+The system’s capabilities are showcased through deployment on an embedded Linux device (SAMA7G54 Evaluation Kit), achieving robust and real-time classification with high accuracy.

 ![Set-up](docs/pics/Hardware%20Setup%20SAMA7G54.png)